 About art centres

-Art Centres are important community places.
-They are innovative and vibrant creative spaces where culture is kept strong, passed on between old and young, and places where Aboriginal people can share their arts and culture with the world.
+Owned and governed by Aboriginal people, art centres are spaces where culture is kept strong, passed on between old and young, and where Aboriginal people share their stories, art and culture with the world.